Our Story

 The Story

-After working with World Vision International for more than twenty-three years; Live with vulnerable communities, tested many models and approaches for human transformation, I came to realize best transformative approach is Biblical Empowered World View.
-Under the leadership of experienced MAN OF GOD Tim Andrew, Tanzania felt transformative environment through Empowered Worldview approach.
-This approach Empowered Worldview is based on the idea that mindset is what keeps people trapped in poverty.
-When mindsets are transformed to a biblical.
+Having served with World Vision International for more than twenty-three years and living alongside vulnerable communities, while hands-on testing many development models and approaches for human transformation, I came to realize that the most effective transformative approach is the Biblical Empowered Worldview.
+Under the leadership of Tim Andrews, World Vision Tanzania experienced transformative change through Empowered Worldview initiatives.

 Application